trucomanx/text_to_speech_program/src/README.md

 # Text to Speech Program

-This package provides a text-to-speech server, using `gtts` and `playsound`, and a client program to interact with the server.
+This package provides a text-to-speech server, using `gtts` and `pydub`, and a client program to interact with the server.

 ## 1. Installing